Protestant Church in the Netherlands: Statistical details

 The Protestant Church in the Netherlands issues yearly reports regarding its membership and finances.

 Its make-up by former affiliation of its congregations was as follows in 2017:

 Trend shows that since 2011 identification with former denominations has been falling in favor of simply identifying as "Protestant".

 Secularization

 Secularization, or the decline in religiosity, first became noticeable after 1960 in the Protestant rural areas of Friesland and Groningen.
 Then, it spread to Amsterdam, Rotterdam, and the other large cities in the west.
 Finally, the southern Catholic areas showed religious declines.

 Research in 2007 concluded that 42% of the members of the PKN were non-theists.
 Furthermore, in the PKN and several other smaller denominations of the Netherlands, one in six clergy were either agnostic or atheist.
-A Dutch minister of the PKN, Klaas Hendrikse once described God as "a word for experience, or human experience" and said that Jesus may have never existed.
+A Dutch minister of the PKN, Klaas Hendrikse once described God as "a word for experience, for human experience" and said that Jesus may have never existed.

-A countervailing trend is produced by a religious revival in the Dutch Bible Belt, and the growth of Muslim and Hindu communities resulting from immigration and high birth rates.
+A countervailing trend is produced by a religious revival in the Dutch Bible Belt.